nimakam/nimakam-notes/stable-coin/papers/v0.1/technical-whitepaper.md

 ## Community

-Community's potential points of common belief:
+As a decentralized system and ecosystem, the healthy operation of \{\{PegLoan\}\} will depend on a community of users, loan takers, feed providers and others.
+The community's potential points of common belief are:

 - **On-chain governance minimization** - Skepticism of governance through tokens, and belief in minimizing it.
 - **Market truth as schelling point** - The common belief that truth is the ecosystem's schelling point.
 Community members and ecosystem participants believing they can sustainably benefit from helping operate and interacting with the system, and that truthfully reported price feed information is in everyone's interest.